The Growing Importance of Software Development Security

 - The human factor, user-generated errors, and psychological vulnerabilities.
 Negligence in security matters, weak passwords, poor security culture/tech skills, and other “deadly sins” against cybersecurity are all found in the field of software development.

 At TATEEDA GLOBAL, we always work to control a multitude of risk factors to make sure we produce only highly secure and well-tested software solutions.
-Our software specialists and project managers are experts in software engineering security.
+Our software specialists and project managers are experts in software engineering security, so they know how to avoid and eliminate all potential software design flaws as early as possible.

 Thanks to our resources, we are capable of delivering HIPAA-compliant medical software solutions within tight deadlines.